Ebert-Hanke/autoeq2camilladsp/readme.md

 C -- -9.9 dB --> F[Highshelf Filter 750 Hz -0.3 dB] --> J[Peaking EQ 180 Hz +0.5 dB Q 0.55] -->B
 ```

-This preset is based on research and "reverse engineering" done by Mikhail Mnaganov and published on his blog [Electronic Projects](https://melp242.blogspot.com/) in [Reconstructing SPL Phonitor Mini Crossfeed with DSP](https://melp242.blogspot.com/2017/01/reconstructing-spl-phonitor-mini.html) in 2017.
+This preset is based on research and "reverse engineering" done by Mikhail Naganov and published on his blog [Electronic Projects](https://melp242.blogspot.com/) in [Reconstructing SPL Phonitor Mini Crossfeed with DSP](https://melp242.blogspot.com/2017/01/reconstructing-spl-phonitor-mini.html) in 2017.
 I reached out to Mikhail who was so kind to contribute this implementation and also provide a lot of insight to my hobbyist research on the crossfeed topic in general.
 Thanks!